Yemenis Wary Of President's Promise To Step Down

 STIER: Well, right now, that will be his vice president, Mansour Hadi.
 There is talk of President Saleh choosing the new deputy who would lead this period, but that decision has not been made yet.

 HANSEN: Eric Stier is a reporter in Yemen's capital, Sana'a.
 Thank you.

-Mr. STIER: Absolutely.
-Transcript provided by NPR, Copyright National Public Radio.
+STIER: Absolutely.
+Transcript provided by NPR, Copyright NPR.